The Managing Director at Dutch catering company Hutten is committed to changing our food system

 A plea for limiting choices

 The Dutch caterer Hutten aspires to become a leading sustainable player in the food market.
-Managing director Drees Peter van den Bosch explains the moves he needs to make to transform his organization.
+Managing director Drees Peter van den Bosch, explains the moves he needs to make to transform his organization.
 "We don't tell people that our fried snacks are vegetarian."

 The CEO also experiences what happens with customers.
 "At first, guests at our locations have to get used to us offering a much more plant-based menu, both at the company restaurants and at other locations.
 When we then test their satisfaction a few weeks later, it is at an equal level as before or even slightly higher.
 This really isn’t an elitist approach.
 Meat is more expensive than beans or vegetables, so it's actually egalitarian to cater with less animal protein.
-We demonstrate this in practice, because we also apply this strategy at big soccer stadiums, where we provide the food and drink.
+We demonstrate this in practice, because we also apply this strategy at big soccer stadiums, where we provide the food and drinks.
 The management there wants to become the most sustainable stadium in the world, so in the future they will just have a vegetarian snack with the beer at halftime.
 If they already realize that, I'm sure no one there will have a problem with it."

 Measuring what you eat